davisonio/craig-server_game/README.md

 flowers             | Pretty flowers. |
 gloopblocks         | Some more blocks and evil tools. | Tools to be removed/replaced sometime. home_gui            | Set your home via the inventory. |
-homedecor           | Makes a house a home. | Beds and painting are not there industry_pack       | Rubber trees ect. | **Extremely Experiemental** If the whole server ends up crashing whenever you join - this is the reason.
+homedecor           | Makes a house a home. | **Many crafts don't work** - feel free to submit pull requests if you want to be able to craft certain blocks from this mod.
+(We don't use mods such as technic and building_blocks - this causes the crafts to not work) industry_pack       | Rubber trees ect. | **Extremely Experiemental** If the whole server ends up crashing whenever you join - this is the reason.
 Needs to be replaced with another similar mod sometime. inventory_plus      | Tool used by other mods to add buttons to the inventory. itemframes          | Showcase your items on a frame or pedestal.